Lumi-supercomputer/lumi-userguide/docs/software/packages/vnc.md

 See the versions of VNC available and more detailed information [on the page in the software library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/l/lumi-vnc/)

 Check which modules are available on the system and get usage information with `module spider lumi-vnc`.
+In a basic case, you do not need to load any modules prior to loading a `lumi-vnc` module.
+The lumi-vnc modules are pre-installed on the system, and available to load if the `init-lumi/0.2` module is loaded (as it is, by default).

 ## Using lumi-VNC